Osprey Poco LT Review

 Child Comfort

 The seat padding is good but making adjustments is a struggle we didn't experience with most competitors.
 The seat bottom is very wide with stiff and supportive padding.
 It isn't as thick as some others, but it is stiffer, offering more support without the bulk.
 The seat height secures with Velcro, and making adjustments means cramming your hands into small pockets, and ours came away scraped every time.
-We imagine larger hands will struggle even more than we did, and it is something to consider for men with larger hands.
+We imagine larger hands will struggle even more than we did, which is something to consider for men with larger hands.

 The shoulder straps are not adjustable, which seems short-sighted for many reasons, and Osprey must be relying on the seat adjustment to get a proper harness fit.
 The elastic prevents them from being too tight on smaller passengers, but older kids may feel too restricted by the one-size-fits-all style harness.
 Given the various adjustments we've seen over the years, this doesn't seem like the best solution going.

 This pack has no stirrups.
-While stirrups are not mandatory for a comfortable ride, most of the competition does offer something for little ones to rest their feet in, so it seems strange that a higher quality brand has decided to forgo them altogether.
+While stirrups are not mandatory for a comfortable ride, most of the competition does offer something for little ones to rest their feet in, so it seems strange that a higher-quality brand has decided to forgo them altogether.
 This means your little one can't put pressure on the stirrups to lift themselves, but it also means their legs will be dangling, which could be uncomfortable over time on inner thighs.

 Ease of Use